 The tax system isn’t perfect, but it’s still a good idea to understand the basics.

 Getting a large refund after you file your taxes is not necessarily a good thing; this is your money that you could have had use of throughout last year.
 Some people like the idea of the “forced savings” a refund provides, but it’s not hard to force yourself to save without giving the government an interest-free loan of your money.
 Then again, you might not have earned much interest on that money if it was just sitting in the bank.

 Don’t be scared of earning more money because you feel you’ll move to a higher tax bracket.
 A higher tax bracket only affects the amount of income you earn above the limit of the previous tax bracket.
 In other words, you won’t owe 28% of all your income if you earn $1 above the limit of the 25% tax bracket, you’ll only earn 28% on that $1.

 Likewise, for most people, as most of us are not fund managers whose income is for some reason classified differently, income called a “bonus” is not taxed differently than income called a “salary.”
-You have have more taxes withheld at the time you receive the bonus, but it all evens out in the end, after you file your tax return.
+You have had more taxes withheld at the time you receive the bonus, but it all evens out in the end after you file your tax return.

 The marriage penalty is a myth.
 In fact, the financial benefits to marriage (and filing as married-filing-jointly) often outweigh any negative effects.
 For more explanation, take a look at this great article by Liz Weston.